Where to eat the best fish ‘n’ chips in Sydney

 Location: 39-53 Campbell Parade, North Bondi Shop 8, 75-79 Hall Street, Bondi

 Our favourite link: Bondi’s Best opens in new window

 Kiwi Style Fish and Chips: trans-Tasman takeaway treat

 If you’re hanging out for a fish feed before or after your flight, this busy shop is only seven minutes from the airport.
 Their fish ‘n’ chips features MSC-certified Cape Capensis—a white-fleshed deep-sea fish from the Atlantic Ocean, fried in a golden beer batter.
 It’s served the traditional way: ‘in a wrapped-up paper package of love’.
 For a taste from across the ditch, try their kumara (that's Kiwi for sweet potato) chips, or their New Zealand green-lip mussels and Pacific oysters.

 Location: 895 Botany Road, Mascot

 Our favourite link: Kiwi Style Fish and Chips opens in new window

 Also offering seafood away from the coast is this slick inner-city joint, which boasts long timber tables and a licensed bar.
 Their menu offers an eclectic mix of seafood, salads and burgers, with daily specials such as lobster roll and bao street buns.

-On offer are beer-battered fish ‘n’ chips and classic favourites like potato scallops, Chiko rolls, and ‘old school’ spring rolls.
-Grab a bite with a wine or boutique beer to fuel up before exploring the rest of Crown Street.
+Also on offer are beer-battered fish ‘n’ chips and classic favourites like potato scallops, Chiko rolls, and ‘old school’ spring rolls.
+Grab a bite with a wine or boutique beer to fuel up before exploring the sights of Sydney town.